c-florist/dune-api/README.md

 # dune-api

-API providing information about the Dune series of novels by Frank Herbert.
+An API that provides information about the world of Dune, the book series created by Frank Herbert.

+At the moment the focus is on the original book series, so this API doesn't include any additional information that may have been added afterwards.

+Currently under development, so no docs or live endpoints yet.